U.S. Third-Party Logistics (3PL) Market Size Estimates

-Since 1994 Armstrong & Associates has been estimating the size of the Third-Party Logistics (3PL)/Contract Logistics Market and its segments.
-Information for the latest year is provided below.
+Since 1994, Armstrong & Associates has been estimating the size of the Third-Party Logistics (3PL)/Contract Logistics Market and its segments.
+3PL Market gross revenues for 2023 are provided below.

 U.S. 3PL/Contract Logistics Market